pgolding/spark-bot-apiai-lambda-mixpanel/readme.md

 What this step does is enable API.AI to register a [webhook](https://developer.ciscospark.com/webhooks-explained.html) on Spark for your bot.
 The webhook will send the events from your bot to the API.AI platform at an address something like: https://bots.api.ai/spark/GUID/webhook

-If you are curious about the webhook configuration (and in case you ever want to delete it) you can visit the interactive API documentation for webhooks on the Spark portal and paste in your Access Token to make a GET request to see the webhook registration that API.AI just made:
+If you are curious about the webhook configuration (and in case you ever want to delete it) you can visit the [interactive API documentation for webhooks](https://developer.ciscospark.com/endpoint-webhooks-get.html) on the Spark portal and paste in your Access Token to make a GET request to see the webhook registration that API.AI just made:

 ![screenshot 2017-03-09 10 17 15](https://cloud.githubusercontent.com/assets/28526/23764277/cffab428-04b1-11e7-9f08-a940f72b11f4.png)

-Now that you have completed this step, any interactions with your bot on Spark will be forward via this webhook to the API.AI system.
+Now that you have completed this step, any interactions with your bot on Spark will be forwarded via this webhook to the API.AI system.
 The GUID in the API.AI address enables API.AI to associate all such messages with the agent you just created.

 ### 4. Create an AWS Lambda Function ###